zinh/zinh.github.io/_posts/2019-12-06-Compiler-linker-loader.markdown

 layout: post
 title: "Compiler, linker and loader in Linux"
 date: 2019-12-06 00:00:01
-summary: my explanation of gcc(or clang) compiler, linker and loader, their relationship.
+summary: My explanation of gcc(or clang) compiler, linker and loader, their relationship
-description:
+description: Explanation the relationship between various tool used to compile a C program
 categories: programming
 ---